-Modern Philosophy › Pragmatism
+Movements › Pragmatism

 Pragmatism

 Pragmatism, developed by Peirce, James, and Dewey, holds that the meaning of an idea lies in its practical consequences and that truth is what works in the long run of inquiry.
 Against abstract metaphysics, it insists on the primacy of action, experiment, and context.
-American philosophy's most distinctive contribution, pragmatism shaped education, law, and science, and has enjoyed a major revival in recent decades.
+American philosophy's most distinctive contribution, it shaped education, law, and science, and has enjoyed a major revival in recent decades.

 Philosophers